Copperheads' 7-run inning leads to 7-5 road victory

 The offense producing only three hits, a couple errors and the occasional mental mistake was distressing to Dickie Krause.

-"We have clean a lot of things up," said Krause.
-"We have to be better pressing team offensively.
-There's not a lot of clutch hitting.
+“We have clean a lot of things up,” said Krause.
+“We have to be better pressing teams offensively.
+There’s not a lot of clutch hitting.

 “We didn’t compete early enough.”